+Law 220, Trial Advocacy: Advanced Trial Advocacy Skills - Enrollment is limited to 16 students.
+Preference is given to students who have signed and submitted the Intent to Pursue Area of Concentration form indicating the student is completing the General Civil Litigation area of concentration.
+Also considered for enrollment is the number of hours a student has completed toward the area of concentration and/or the number of hours the student has completed in law school.
+Attendance is mandatory at all class sessions.
+This class is taught by Elizabeth Fraley, a 1988 graduate of Baylor Law School.
+Prof. Fraley practices in her firm, Fraley & Fraley, L.L.P., in Dallas.

 Law 227, Client Counseling - Enrollment is limited to 24 students.
-Preference is given to students who have signed an Intent to Pursue Area of Concentration indicating the student is completing the Business Planning or Estate Planning area of concentration.
-Also, consideration will be given to the number of hours the student has completed toward the area of concentration and/or the number of hours the student has completed in law school.

-Law 257, Healthcare Litigation - Healthcare Litigation will be limited to 27 students.
-Preference is given to students who have signed and submitted the Intent to Graduate with Area of Concentration indicating the student is completing the General Civil Litigation area of concentration.
+Preference is given to students who have signed and submitted the Intent to Pursue Area of Concentration form indicating the student is completing the General Civil Litigation or the Business Litigation area of concentration.
 Also considered for enrollment is the number of hours a student has completed toward the area of concentration and/or the number of hours the student has completed in law school.
+Attendance is mandatory at all class sessions.